-The Consumer Guide to Dentistry says that tooth implants for single teeth can cost anywhere from $1,000 to $5,000.
-A person looking to get tooth implants should consider several factors, including the amount of dental insurance he has, if his insurance will cover the procedure, the location of the procedure and the type of implantation, to name a few.
+The Consumer Guide to Dentistry says that tooth implants for single teeth cost anywhere from $1,000 to $5,000 (or more).
+A person looking to get tooth implants should consider several factors, including:

 A small hole is usually drilled into the jawbone first, according to The Consumer Guide to Dentistry, to allow easier insertion and guidance for the actual screw.
 It is gently widened and the implant screw is inserted, covered by another protective screw so it can heal properly and fuse with the jawbone.

 According to Perio.org, once the screw is inserted into the jawbone, it is allowed to bond with the jaw for two to six months.
 The jawbone begins to grow and fill in the small gaps made by the screw, holding it even tighter and supporting it better.
 Some people wear temporary tooth replacements during this time.
 This also allows the gums to heal.
 Sometimes, an additional step is required to attach an extension to the implant so a replacement tooth can more easily be attached.

 After several months, the protective screw is removed and a temporary crown, or false tooth, is created for the space.
 It is then attached to the screw so the gums can develop and grow around the tooth to look natural, according to The Consumer Guide to Dentistry.
 Once this happens, the temporary crown is replaced by a permanent one, and the process is complete.

 Should I Get Tooth Implants?